-Completing the FAFSAThe Free Application for Federal Student Aid (FAFSA) serves as the official application for institutional and federal need-based financial aid.
 The FAFSA is designed to determine a family’s ability to pay for higher education by calculating the Expected Family Contribution (EFC) amount.
-The EFC is a measure of how much the student and his or her family can be expected to contribute to the cost of the student’s education for the year.
-The EFC is based upon the information the family provides on the FAFSA.
-Factors such as income, assets, family size and the number of family members attending college full-time are considered in determining a family’s EFC.
+The EFC is a measure of how much you and your family can be expected to contribute to the cost of the student’s education for the year.
+Factors such as income, assets, family size and the number of family members attending college full-time are considered in determining the EFC.

-Concordia recommends completing the FAFSA online as soon as possible after Jan.
+We recommend completing the FAFSA online as soon as possible after October.
 1.

-Available on the FAFSA Web site is a worksheet that lists all questions that you will be asked in the same order that they appear on the actual FAFSA.
+Available on the FAFSA web site is a worksheet that lists all questions you will be asked.
 Many people find this document helpful to complete before tackling the actual FAFSA.
-To find the worksheet go to www.fafsa.gov and click on “Before Beginning a FAFSA” then choose “Print a FAFSA on the Web Worksheet.”

-- Concordia’s financial aid office will process your FAFSA information.
+Concordia’s financial aid office will process and verify your FAFSA information

-New students entering the upcoming fall are processed between Jan.-April.
-Returning students are processed after the completion of the spring semester.
+We will review and verify the information submitted in the FAFSA.
 We will contact you if we need any additional information to complete your file.

 The award letter will list all of the financial aid that you are eligible to receive with detailed instructions on how to accept the aid.